sizes and shape} of their breasts with saline or silicone implants .

-Possible Complications of Breast enhancementThis operation is associated with several of the same dangers as other types of major cosmetic surgery.
-It also has some distinct dangers consisting of:
+Possible Problems of Breast AugmentationThis surgery is associated with some of the same risks as other kinds of major plastic surgery.
+It also has a few unique dangers including:

-- Uneven or rippling skin consistency over the breast implant
+- Uneven or rippling skin consistency over the implant

-- Formation of tough and sinewy scar tissue surrounding the implant (capsular contracture).
+- Development of hard and fibrous scar tissue around the implant (capsular contracture).

-- Tingling or other variations in nipple/breast sensitivity.
+- Feeling numb or other changes in nipple/breast sensitivity.

 - Lack of the capability to nurse future children.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,-T_C7L5NMl0,Ekkiq7AP5U8,kFo-uNIsHLo” novd=”4″]